OWASP/owasp-mastg/Document/0x06e-Testing-Cryptography.md

 #### Overview
 Apple provides a [Randomization Services](https://developer.apple.com/reference/security/randomization_services "Randomization Services") API, which generates cryptographically secure random numbers.

 The Randomization Services API uses the `SecRandomCopyBytes` function to generate numbers.
 This is a wrapper function for the `/dev/random` device file, which provides cryptographically secure pseudorandom values from 0 to 255.
-Make sure that all random numbers are generated with this API-there is no reason for developers to use a different one.
+Make sure that all random numbers are generated with this API.
+There is no reason for developers to use a different one.

 #### Static Analysis
 In Swift, the [`SecRandomCopyBytes` API](https://developer.apple.com/reference/security/1399291-secrandomcopybytes "SecRandomCopyBytes (Swift)") is defined as follows: